 Reading has two railway stations - one serves the main line from London Paddington and the other serves Newbury.

-Bus 26 from Reading bus station serves the Record Office.
+Bus 26 from Reading bus station serves the Archive.
 Is is best to ask for Russell Street - the stop is after the traffic lights on Castle Hill.
 From there go over Coley Avenue, turning immediately left into the Office.

 There are 20 spaces available for parking behind the building, which includes 4 disabled spaces.
 Parking in nearby streets nearby is mostly restricted to permit holders only.